natcap/invest.users-guide/source/coastal_protection.rst

    Map showing the approximate distribution of sand dunes in the world.
 This information can be used to make a guess about whether or not there's a sand dune at the site.

 The berm width is the width of the sandy beach from the shoreline to the toe of the dune or other backshore feature (coastal development, estuary, etc.).
 The berm elevation is the elevation of the sandy beach relative to MSL.
 It is recommended that the berm elevation be *at least* as high as the elevation of MHW.
 Lastly, the foreshore run is the inverse of the foreshore slope.
-The spreadsheet populates suggested foreshore runs for the user to choose from based on sediment size.
+The Excel table populates suggested foreshore runs for the user to choose from based on sediment size.
 The figure below shows a pictural definition of these characteristics of a sandy backshore.

 .. figure 10